yatesco/seafile-docs/deploy_pro/office_web_app.md

 ## Trouble shooting

-Understanding how the web app integration work will help you debug the problem.
-When a user visit a file page:
+Understanding how the web app integration works is going to help you debugging the problem.
+When a user visits a file page:

-1. (seahub->browser) Seahub will generate a page containing an iframe and send to the browser
+1. (seahub->browser) Seahub will generate a page containing an iframe and send it to the browser
-2. (broswer->office web app) With the iframe, the browser will try to load the file preview page from the office web app
+2. (browser->office web app) With the iframe, the browser will try to load the file preview page from the office web app
-3. (office web app->seahub) Office web app receives the request and send a request to Seahub to get the file content
+3. (office web app->seahub) Office web app receives the request and sends a request to Seahub to get the file content
-4. (office web app->browser) Office web app send the file preview page to the browser.
+4. (office web app->browser) Office web app sends the file preview page to the browser.

 Please check the Nginx log for Seahub (for step 3) and Office Web App to see which step is wrong.